glurp/dynamicReverseProxy/README.md

 A backend can change the list of equipment it supervise.
 Each backend is on a distinct IP (same port(s) )

-For simplicity in installation, each equipment is configured with an unique backend URL ( httt:// or w:// ).
+For simplicity in installation, each equipment is configured with an unique backend URL ( https or wss ).

-the ID of the equipement is not in htt-header : it is in POST body data : Soap Header for http, URI for websocket
+Unfortunatly, the ID of the equipement is not in http-header : it is in POST body data : Soap Header for http, URI for websocket
+( this are requirement of Ocpp standard, whe cannot change that ! )

 So whe must dispose of a reverse-proxy, which can rerouting equipement request/connexion to his backend.

 This seem do be a programmable reverse-proxy.

 So here is a solution with minimum of developpement.

 Solution
 ========

-**A)** a NGINX  revers-proxy, with module LUA (  nginx become programmable ).
+**A)** A NGINX  revers-proxy, with module LUA (  nginx become programmable ).
 Use of OpenResty for dispose of a complete Nginx config.

 **B)** Backend send to a script ( by ssh )  his IP and the list of equipement ID.